FCS-analysis/PyCorrFit/Readme.txt

 This package provides the Python module `pycorrfit` and its graphical user interface.
 The graphical user interface is written with wxPython.
-A HowTo for the installation of the latest version using pip can be found there:
+A HowTo for the installation of the latest version of PyCorrFit using pip can be found there:

 https://github.com/paulmueller/PyCorrFit/wiki/Installation_pip